RoadApps/frontend-bootstrap/README.md

 All common assets like css, fonts, images, javascripts and language translations - that can be reused by other projects - should be stored at common-assets/ folder.

+Commit messages in english are encouraged and will be required for production environments.